panglesd/slipshow/example/funocaml-2025/three-simple-steps.md

 - `js_of_ocaml` writes Javascript for me,

-- `cmarkit` parses markdown for me,
+- `cmarkit` parses Markdown for me,

 - `perfect-freehand` generates strokes for me,